-The church building was completely renovated in 2007 through the generous contributions of parishioners.
+The Church building was completely renovated in 2007 through the generous contributions of parishioners.
 Today, Holy Trinity Greek Orthodox Church of Asheville has a traditional Byzantine layout and appearance.
-Under the leadership of Reverend Father Michael Diavatis, our community continues to offer a wide range of liturgical services, youth ministries and fraternal associations for both men and women.
+Under the leadership of Father Michael Diavatis, our community continues to offer a wide range of liturgical services, youth ministries and fraternal associations for both men and women.

 Rev. Fr.
 Michael Diavatis